by Net (Texas)

 As far as your dad’s “legacy”, well that is the goal of almost every parent.
 The problem with that goal is that so many are outliving their finances.

-That is why I strongly encourage that families sit down and discuss what is Estate Planning and planning in advance.
+I strongly encourage that families sit down and discuss what is Estate Planning and planning in advance.

 You, as the only family caregiver may want to investigate a family caregiver contract.
+I have discussed this on our baby boomer generation page.

 Thank you for you questions.
 Please keep me updated as to what is going on with your dad.